marklogic-community/data-hub-central-community/_pages/welcome.md

 `java -jar envision.jar`

-_Note: models will be saved in a directory, /conceptConnectorModels, sibing to the .jar file.
+_Note: Models will be saved in a directory called ./conceptConnectorModels, which can be found sibling to the envision.jar file by default.
 You can move your existing models here or see below for how to specify a different models directory._

 If you need to point it at another folder where the DHF is installed, run like so: